shinken-solutions/shinken/docs/source/06_medium/setup_high_availability_shinken.rst

 --------------------------

 Shinken makes it easy to have a high availability architecture.
-Just as easily as the load balancing feature at :ref:`setup_distributed_shinken` <setup_distributed_shinken>
+Just as easily as the load balancing feature at :ref:`setup_distributed_shinken`

 Shinken is business friendly when it comes to meeting availability requirements.

-You learned how to add new poller satellites in the :ref:`setup_distributed_shinken` <setup_distributed_shinken>.
+You learned how to add new poller satellites in the :ref:`setup_distributed_shinken`.
 For the HA the process is the same **You just need to add new satellites in the same way, then define them as "spares".**

 You can (should) do the same for all the satellites for a complete HA architecture.